 Th people in consist of native Palauans, other Micronesians and overseas workers from the Philippines.
 Generally they are very relaxed about etiquette and will make allowances for foreign tourists.
 You don’t need to worry too much about dresscode or unknowingly offending religious or cultural sensitivities.
 As long as you are suitably dressed when visiting religious sites then there should be no problem.

 Tipping is optional but appreciated.
 At markets you can put your bargaining skills to the test.
 Unlike in more modern shops, the market traders expect and seemingly enjoy a good bit of haggling.
 They won’t sell to you unless they are happy with the agreed price.

-Lightweight and quick-drying clothing such a dry-fit T-shirts work well to keep you cool.
+Lightweight and quick-drying clothes such a dry-fit T-shirts work well to keep you cool.
 It may be worth taking a long-sleeved shirt or top and long pants for cooler evenings, particularly when out at sea.
 A waterproof jacket may also be worth bringing in case the clouds open.

 The chances are that your only brush with criminality here will be purchasing wood carvings at the market which were crafted by Palauan prisoners.
 Palau has a relatively low crime rate and is generally considered as a safe destination.

 As a responsible scuba diver you will want to take nothing more than photographs of the underwater world.
 Palau takes marine conservation seriously and there are severe penalties for anyone found trying to leave the country with prohibited marine items.
 You should also not attempt to bring into the country items such as narcotics, weapons, plants, fruits and animals.
 Airport officials will inspect your luggage on arrival.

 The defence of Palau is the responsibility of the US but local police matters are dealt with by a local police force.